 Colour & Texture

 Rather than just using the dyed wool straight out of the packet, try combining two or three colours together.
 Pull off one tuft of each colour then lay them one on top of the other.
 Grasp the ends and gently pull apart.
-Lay the two pieces one on top of the other and repeat until you get a mottled effect.
+Lay the two pieces one on top of the other and repeat until you get a pretty blend.
 Stop before it goes muddy!

-Try including fancy yarn, silk tops or scraps of material into the top layer of your felt (lay your inclusions on the top layer of fleece before you start to felt it.)
+Try including fancy yarn, silk tops or scraps of material into the top layer of your felt (lay your inclusions on the top layer of wool before you start to felt it.)
 Remember that manmade fibres will not felt – they have to be ‘trapped’ into the wool.
-If the fabric scrap is open weave, the wool will trap it quite easily and if the fancy yarn has a fluffy look, again the wool will trap it easily – experiment to see what works.
+If the fabric scrap is open weave, the wool will trap it quite easily and if the fancy yarn has a loose ply or is fluffy, again the wool will trap it easily – experiment to see what works.
 Some materials will need a few wool fibres laid over them to trap them into place.

 Try embellishing with some hand or machine embroidery.
-When the felt is dry, place the wrong side onto a piece of calico then run some machine embroidery stitches over the right side – amazing what happens!
+When the felt is dry, place the wrong side onto a piece of calico, or stablisier fabric, then run some machine embroidery stitches over the right side – amazing what happens!
 The texture of the felt combined with the stitching can be quite magical.

-You could also try needle felting some detail or stitching on beads.
-Let your imagination run...
+You could also try needle-felting some detail onto your (dry) wet-felt or stitch on beads.

 Does your finished felt look a bit lumpy?

 Make several fine layers rather than a few thick ones.
-Try working with cool water and do not reheat your work to hurry it along.
-Manipulate it less with your hands and more by rolling.
-This all helps to slow the fulling which results in a much smoother finish.
+Try working with tepid water and don't reheat your work to hurry it along.
+Slow and gentle manipulation of the wool fibres (especially at the start of the felting process) will slow the fulling which results in a much smoother finish.

 Is your wool sliding around and not felting?